Boris Johnson: World reacts as UK PM endgame unfolds

 The main EU hope expressed today is the same I heard immediately after the 2016 Brexit vote: EU politicians wish for a UK leader, they say, who has the political confidence to talk and negotiate with Brussels, rather than constantly playing to, and being distracted by, the political gallery at home.

+They've used his resignation to comment on the seeming lack of accountability of politicians in their own countries to the people they govern.

+It's important to add, however, that Mr Johnson has not been seen as a close friend of Africa during his term in office.
+It is perhaps to be expected that news of his leaving has been met with limited reaction.

-This is big news in places like Australia, India, Malaysia and here in Singapore as well of course - countries that have had historical links to the UK and inherited their parliamentary system as part of being previous colonies.
+This is big news in places such as Australia, India, Malaysia and here in Singapore as well, of course - countries that have had historical links to the UK and inherited their parliamentary system as part of being previous colonies.

-And more than one commentator has asked the question - what kind of signal is the UK sending about the state of democracy to the rest of the world, when even after a number of his colleagues have asked for him to step down - ostensibly for the good of the country - the leader initially refused to go?
+And more than one commentator has asked the question: what kind of signal is the UK sending about the state of democracy to the rest of the world, when even after a number of his colleagues have asked for him to step down - ostensibly for the good of the country - the leader initially refused to go?

 Is this - many are wondering - the slow demise of the democratic system?

-There's also concern about how this might affect geopolitics, given the war in Ukraine, and whether this is a distraction in the West that again could take away from more pressing issues that Asian govts are concerned about - like the cost of living, inflation and the rising influence of China in the region.
+There's also concern about how this might affect geopolitics, given the war in Ukraine, and whether this is a distraction in the West that again could take away from more pressing issues that Asian governments are concerned about - like the cost of living, inflation and the rising influence of China in the region.